awsdocs/amazon-ecs-developer-guide/doc_source/task_definition_parameters.md

 Time duration \(in seconds\) to wait before giving up on resolving dependencies for a container\.
 For example, you specify two containers in a task definition with `containerA` having a dependency on `containerB` reaching a `COMPLETE`, `SUCCESS`, or `HEALTHY` status\.
 If a `startTimeout` value is specified for `containerB` and it doesn't reach the desired status within that time then `containerA` will give up and not start\.
 If a container does not meet a dependency constraint or times out before meeting the constraint, Amazon ECS doesn't progress dependent containers to their next state\.
 For Amazon ECS tasks hosted on Fargate, this parameter requires that the task or service uses platform version `1.3.0` or later\.
-If this parameter is not specified, the default value of `180` seconds is used\.
+When using platform version `1.4.0`, if this parameter is not specified, the default value of `60` seconds is used\.

 `stopTimeout`
 Type: Integer